 Taking this a little further, even if you’re writing a young adult novel, choose words carefully.

-I’m working with a client who has words in his draft that not most teens, and even many adult readers won’t understand.
+I’m working with a client who has words in his draft that most teens and even many adult readers won’t understand.
 You don’t want a reader to have to stop and look up a word while reading.
 This is never a good thing.

 When writing for children, teens, and young adults, don’t use high-end words.
 Use words that everyone will be able to quickly recognize and understand.